speed2exe/playground/zig/src/learn.md

 # To Learn:
 - allocate dynamic amount of mem into stack

-- noreturn type

-- pass in fn as parameter
-- anonymouse fn
 - call other vars and fn from another file/package
+- handle different types at compile time
+- AOC
+- SQL Parser Completer

+# wait for new version
 - use a package manager
+- multiple return values

-- allocate
+- errors with value
-- assert fn that retuns specific error
-- handle different types at compile time

 # DONE
 - how to ignore error using catch